kmpm/nodemcu-uploader/README.md

     cd nodemcu-uploader
     python ./nodemcu-uploader.py

-Note that pip would install pyserial >=3.0. pyserial 2.7 should work but there might be some bugs that could bite you.
+Note that pip would install pyserial >= 2.7.
+The terminal command (using miniterm from pyserial) might not work depending on version used.
+This is a known issue.

 ### Notes for Windows
-This might work with 64 bit Python but is not tested.
+There are some significant issues with Windows that might be related to serial port hardware but it can be things like complete hang (you have to kill the python.exe process) to random errors and/or corrupted file transfers.

 Issues